 Assistant State’s Attorney Brian Miller wrote in a motion filed in the courthouse that McGee ran “an extensive drug business” with “multiple employees who delivered drugs on his behalf, daily, throughout the Chicago suburbs.”

 McGee is required to serve the two sentences consecutively.
 He must serve half of the manufacturing and delivery charge and 75% of the drug-induced homicide charge.
 He is receiving credit for time served in jail, which as of Thursday was 1,209 days.
-When released from prison he will serve three years of mandatory supervised release, court orders say.
+When released from prison, he will serve three years of mandatory supervised release, according to court orders.

-An attempt to reach McGee’s attorney was not successful.
+An attempt to reach McGee’s attorney for comment was not successful.